lx-0/prompts/ai-assisted-coding/bolt.new.md

 # Building with bolt.new: Project Structure Guide

 ## Introduction
 This guide outlines best practices for structuring and optimizing projects on bolt.new.
-Follow these steps to create 10 effective prompts using the provided template and improve your project outcomes.
+Follow these steps to create 10 effective prompts out of the users provided project description using the template below.
+Ensure that each prompt is clear, concise and actionable.
+Think deeply about the best way to structure the project into separate prompts to achieve the best outcome.

 1. **Project Vision**:
   - Define clear goals and objectives